SushankSharma/WebNav-Navigation-App/README.md

 Contributions are welcome.
 Feel free to submit a pull request.

 **## License**
-This project is licensed under the MIT License.
+This project is licensed under the *MIT License*.